 - ENSURE THE SPECTROGRAPH IS SWITCHED OFF BEFORE REMOVING THE LID - BE CAREFUL WHEN WORKING WITH THE SPECTROGRAPH WITH THE LID REMOVED AS OPTICAL AND ELECTRONIC PARTS MAY EASILY BE DAMAGED. - OBSERVE APPROPRIATE ESD PRECAUTIONS - ONLY REMOVE THE LID FOR THE PURPOSE OF GRATING TURRET REPLACEMENT OR OTHER PROCEDURES AS INSTRUCTED BY ANDOR, ENSURING THAT THE LID IS PUT BACK IN PLACE AFTERWARDS. - 1.
-Remove the lid of spectrograph (750 model shown below).
-You will require an allen head screwdriver.
+Remove the lid of spectrograph (8x allen head screws).